2016 WCA President’s Report

 The WCA sponsors the Marshall Rohland Memorial/Wisconsin Closed Championship, the Arpad Elo Open, the William Martz Memorial/North Central Open, the Wisconsin Memorial and the Wisconsin Junior Open and Veterans Tournaments.
-New this year is a one day Game/60 State Championship tournament that will be repeated in June, 2016.
+New last year was a one day Game/60 State Championship tournament that will be repeated in June, 2016.
 All are open for bids from state organizers and/or tournament directors.
 If you are interested in more details on how to bid for these events, please contact any board member.

-Congratulations to Madison’s James Madison Memorial High School for taking their first State Scholastic Championship.
-Congratulations to Madison’s Jefferson Middle School for winning their first K-8 State Team Championship and to Brookfield Academy for repeating as the winner in the K-5 section.
-Earlier this month 448 Wisconsin students participated in the State Scholastic Championships at UW-Oshkosh.
+Congratulations to Madison West High School for taking their twelfth State Scholastic Championship.
+Congratulations to Muskego’s Lake Denoon Middle School for winning their first K-8 State Team Championship and to Brookfield’s Burleigh Elementary School for winning their first K-5 State Team Championship.
+Earlier this month 420 Wisconsin students participated in the State Scholastic Championships at UW-Oshkosh.

 Since the State Scholastic is a team Swiss event at the high school level, Wisconsin uses the Wisconsin Junior Open as its qualifier for national individual invitational events.
-Please plan to participate in the event November 14-15 at UW-Oshkosh to qualify for the GM Arnold Denker Tournament of High School Champions, the Dewain Barber Tournament of K-8 and the National Girl’s Invitational Tournament.
-These events are held in conjunction with the US Open which will be in Phoenix, AZ in early August.
-Our representatives will be Alexander Velikanov, Kevin Li and Anupama Rajendra.
+Please plan to participate in the event November 5-6 at UW-Oshkosh to qualify for the GM Arnold Denker Tournament of High School Champions, the Dewain Barber Tournament of K-8 and the National Girl’s Tournament of Champions.
+These events are held in conjunction with the US Open which will be in Indianapolis, IN at the end of July.
+Our representatives will be Alexander Velikanov, Rithwik Mathur and Anupama Rajendra.
 Good luck team!
 Last year Alex was clear first at the Denker tournament and Anupama tied for first in the National Girl’s Invitational Tournament.
 Collaborating with our Barber representative Kevin Li, the group took top state team honors in the combined invitationals.

-Congratulations to Ben Smail for capturing the 2014 Wisconsin Chess Tour title.
+Congratulations to Avinash Rajendra for capturing the 2015 Wisconsin Chess Tour title.
 Organizers desiring to have their event considered for Tour status need to contact Tour Committee Chair Guy Hoffman by November of the year before the tour.
 Tour standings are listed on our website www.wischess.org.

-The terms of office of Robin Grochowski, Ken Rasmussen and Rob Reinke expire today.
-I want to thank all of the Board members for their hard work and dedication this past year especially Rob who is dropping off the board at this time.
-We welcome Chris Wainscott to the board.
+I want to thank all of the Board members for their hard work and dedication this past year.

 Respectfully submitted by WCA President, Mike Nietman